Permits for tour operators in parks

 The Parks and Wildlife Commission does not issue permits for Kakadu or Uluru Kata Tjuta National Parks.

-Go to the Parks Australia North page of the Australian Government website for information about these parks.
+Go to Parks Australia North on the Australian Government website for information about these parks.

 Marine turtle watching permits

-Commercial tourism operators must apply for a permit to take or interfere with wildlife before conducting marine turtle watching activities in the Northern Territory.
+Commercial tourism operators must apply for a permit to take or interfere with wildlife before conducting marine turtle watching activities in the NT.